gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/USECASE-TEMPLATE.md

 - **Pre-Conditions**: The player chose the same target mode as the current one.
 - **Segment 2 Flow**:
   1. The alternative flow begins after step 3 of the segment 1 flow.
-  2. The system displays a warning message, informing that the chosen option matches the current mode.
+  2. The system displays an error message, informing that the chosen option matches the current mode.
 - **Alternative Flows**
   - None
 - **Post-Conditions**: The turret's target mode stays unmodified (the system does not change it to the same one).